Loading...

 How much money does Campus Safety get for writing citations?

-None.
+Campus Safety does not receive any money from writing citations.
 All citation fees are collected by the violator’s campus and billed to their student accounts.

 What happens if I refuse to register my vehicle with Campus Safety?